Some things I have heard..

 - The Secrets of Taijiquan are contained in the biographies of its masters.

 - Silk Reeling is the fundamental skill of Taijiquan.

-- Don’t forget your goals (don’t stop halfway; from Taiji come the 13 postures).
+- Don’t forget your goals (don’t get distracted, don’t stop halfway; from Taiji come the 13 postures).

-- Push Hands is the sole criterion for examination, testing and verification of the Form and Taijiquan skill in general.
+- Push Hands can represent a sole criterion for examination, testing and verification of one’s development in Taijiquan.

 - Push Hands is not Fighting.